-Aecon is executing a contract for the design and build of a new airport terminal at L.F.
+Aecon executed a contract for the design and build of a new airport terminal at L.F.
 Wade International Airport located in St. George's, Bermuda.
-Construction of the new terminal involves six new covered boarded bridges, new apron space for parking and refueling or loading/unloading an aircraft, modifications to taxiways to improve airport traffic flow and energy and water efficiency features.
-Construction is expected to be completed in the second half of 2020.
+Construction of the new terminal involved six new covered boarded bridges, new apron space for parking and refueling or loading/unloading an aircraft, modifications to taxiways to improve airport traffic flow and energy and water efficiency features.
+The project reached substantial completion on September 25, 2020 and the new terminal opened for operations on December 9, 2020.
 In addition, Aecon, through its wholly-owned subsidiary Bermuda Skyport Corporation Limited, is party to a concession contract for the financing, operation, maintenance, and complete lifecycle of the existing and new terminals on the L.F.
 Wade International Airport for a 30-year term starting on financial close, which occurred on March 16, 2017.
-The construction contract is valued at US\$274 million.
-In March 2020, the existing airport was temporarily closed for reasons related to the COVID-19 pandemic.
+The construction contract was valued at US\$274 million.